 The squeezable, flexible, leakproof, waterproof FlatPak bottle is the best thing in my toiletry bag.

-Hotels are finally starting to ban mini shampoo bottles, so a good travel-size, reusable option is more important than ever.
+Hotels are finally starting to ban mini shampoo bottles, so a good travel-size option is more important than ever.

 But despite my constant research, I don’t need an upgrade right now: I’m flat-out obsessed with Matador’s FlatPak toiletry bottles.

 I’ll admit, I was skeptical at first.
 These “bottles” really look more like high-tech bags.
 They are not the chic containers I’d always imagined myself carefully lining up on a hotel vanity.
-But Matador offered to send me a sample, and, intrigued by the high-tech features, I wanted to give the FlatPak bottles a try.
-Here’s why they quickly won me over.
+But Matador offered to send me a sample, and, intrigued by the high-tech features, I wanted to give the FlatPak travel size bottles a try.
+Here’s my review of the Matador FlatPak and why they quickly won me over.

 Like most of Matador’s adventure gear, the FlatPak bottles are designed for minimalist and ultralight travel.
 (This is the same company that created a picnic blanket that fits in your back pocket and a travel towel that packs into a hand-size, key-ring container.)
 Each 3-ounce, TSA-approved bottle weighs just 11.5 grams empty—Matador claims that’s five times lighter that most comparable silicone toiletry bottles, which feels about right to me.
 And because they’re made from an extremely durable, waterproof, nylon-based Cordura fabric, these containers can squish around the deodorant, pill bottle, and various items of makeup that clutter my dopp kit.